jobbrIO/demo/README.md

 }
 ```

-Note that there is no reference to the jobserver project from the jobrunner or vice versa.
+Note that there is no reference to the job server project from the JobRunner or vice versa.
 Only the runtime (JobRunner.exe) knows how to instantiate job classes.
 All the information the runtime needs to execute the jobs are passed via args.

 ## Storage

 If no `IJobStorageProvider` is configured, jobs/triggers/jobruns are persisted in memory and lost when the server is restarted.
-In memory storage is only suitable for testing and getting started with jobbr.
+In memory storage is only suitable for testing and getting started with Jobbr.
 Choose one of the available storage providers to persist the data:

 ### MsSQL storage

 ```
 Install-Package Jobbr.Server.MsSql
 ```

-configure jobbr to use MsSql storage before creating the server instance:
+configure Jobbr to use MsSql storage before creating the server instance:
 ```c#
 jobbrBuilder.AddMsSqlStorage(c =>
 {